microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/README.md

 ## Concept

 The two projects are separated in the following folders:
-  - [<strong>Enhanced_Configuration_Mode</strong>](Enhanced_Configuration_Mode) - this folder contains the project that configures the device in Enchanged Configuration Mode
+  - [<strong>Enhanced_Configuration_Mode</strong>](Enhanced_Configuration_Mode) - this folder contains the project that configures the device in Enchanged Configuration mode
   - [<strong>Input_Pins_Configuration_Mode</strong>](Input_Pins_Configuration_Mode) - this folder contains the project that configures the device using the configuration input pins

 ## Summary

-These projects show how to dynamically change the configuration of the MTCH9010 in Enhanced Configuration Mode or with the configuration input pins using the PIC18F56Q71 microcontroller as a host device.
+These projects show how to dynamically change the configuration of the MTCH9010 in Enhanced Configuration mode or with the configuration input pins using the PIC18F56Q71 microcontroller as a host device.

 ##  How to Program the Curiosity Nano Board

 This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an Example_Project.X.
-This is applicable to other projects.
+This is applicable to other projects, too.

 1. Connect the board to the PC.